New Japanese Restaurant In Singapore Lets You Dress Up In A Kimono Or Yukata While You Dine

 For dessert, one scoop of Homemade Japanese Ice Cream will be served, though I tried two flavours on this occasion: black sesame and matcha.
 Both were refreshing, rich and not the least bit cloying - the perfect finale to the exquisite meal.

-This promotional price is wildly excellent in value for the quality of the food and number of courses, especially when it also comes with a luxurious spa day.
 If you and your friends are looking to treat yourself to a relaxing and pampering day out, this spa & omakase outing could be a top contender.

 For those who are more keen on the a la carte menu, you can expect dishes like Unagi Kabayaki ($32), Garlic Fried Rice ($10) and 5 Kinds Sushi ($22).